Application-Driven Innovation in Machine Learning: Paradigms of Innovation in ML

 Communities of ML researchers working on problems in remote sensing, health, sustainability, and other areas have developed mature techniques through a paradigm we refer to as \textbf{application-driven machine learning (ADML)}.
 Below, we detail the core aspects of ADML, as compared to methods-driven research (see Figure \ref{fig:paradigms}).

 \begin{enumerate} \item \textbf{Real-world tasks.} Where methods-driven research evaluates success based on standardized benchmarks, application-driven ML concentrates on a real-world problem, or a family of related problems.
 The goal is to design an algorithm that satisfies the specific needs of this problem, based on how the ML will ultimately be used.
 Framing the problem as a machine learning task, or set of tasks, is often part of the challenge.
-An increasing number of application-specific benchmarks, such as iNaturalist \cite{van2018inaturalist}, ClimSim \cite{yu2023climsim}, WILDS \cite{koh2020wilds}, MIMIC-CXR \cite{johnson2019mimic}, CityLearn \cite{vazquez2020citylearn}, and Grid2Op \cite{marot2021learning}, have been created, often with considerable time and effort.
-These capture different data and task properties than standard ML benchmarks and are extremely useful for ADML work.
-However, no single fixed set of benchmarks is sufficient to capture the full scope of real-world uses for ML, and trying to fit applications into the standard paradigm of ML is limiting.
+An increasing number of application-specific benchmarks, such as iNaturalist \citep{van2018inaturalist}, ClimSim \citep{yu2023climsim}, WILDS \citep{koh2020wilds}, MIMIC-CXR \citep{johnson2019mimic}, CityLearn \citep{vazquez2020citylearn}, and Grid2Op \citep{marot2021learning}, have been created, often with considerable time and effort.
+These capture different data and task properties than many standard ML benchmarks and are extremely useful for ADML work.
+However, no single fixed set of benchmarks is sufficient to capture the full scope of real-world uses for ML.

 \item \textbf{Application-specific evaluation metrics.} One of the key reasons that methods-driven ML fails to be impactful in some practical applications is that the set of appropriate evaluation metrics varies greatly between real-world use cases.
-For example, labeling land cover types from satellite imagery is a common challenge in remote sensing, and while accuracy matters, the computational cost is also a major factor since algorithms must scale over large areas, often on limited infrastructure \cite{robinson2019large}.
-By contrast, identification of animals from photographs is an important challenge in biodiversity monitoring, and here uncertainty quantification can be essential so that statistics can be appropriately incorporated into ecological models \cite{villon2020new}.
+For example, labeling land cover types from satellite imagery is a common challenge in remote sensing, and while accuracy matters, the computational cost is also a major factor since algorithms must scale over large areas, often on limited computational infrastructure \citep{robinson2019large}.
+Identification of animals from photographs is an important challenge in biodiversity monitoring, and here uncertainty quantification can be essential so that statistics can be appropriately incorporated into ecological models \citep{villon2020new}.
 From a method-driven ML perspective, both of these tasks are image classification, but for ADML, the downstream criteria for success are different, so evaluation must include these metrics as well as metrics such as test loss and accuracy.